Ford F-Series (seventh generation): Medium-duty F-Series

 For 1980, the medium-duty F-Series trucks (F-600 through F-800) underwent their first redesign since 1967.
-Adopting design elements from the heavier Class 7-8 Ford L-series, the medium-duty (Class 6-7) trucks received a trapezoidal front grille; in a major design change, separate front fenders made their return (for the first time since 1957).
-Sharing its cab with the pickup trucks, medium-duty F-series trucks were offered as a two-door standard cab and as a four-door crew cab.
+Adopting design elements from the heavier Class 7–8 Ford L-series, the medium-duty (Class 6–7) trucks received a trapezoidal front grille; in a major design change, separate front fenders made their return (for the first time since 1957).
+Sharing its cab with the pickup trucks, medium-duty F-Series trucks were offered as a two-door standard cab and as a four-door crew cab.
 While the previous rear-hinged hood remained standard, the forward-tilting hood became offered for the first time, quickly overtaking it in production.

-At its 1980 launch, the medium-duty trucks were offered with two gasoline engines, a 6.1L (370) and a 7.0L (429) V8; both engines were variants of the 7.5L V8 developed for truck use.
-Initially launched with the Caterpillar 3208 and Detroit Diesel 8.2L V8 engines as options, multiple diesel engines were offered through its production.
+At its 1980 launch, the medium-duty trucks were offered with two gasoline engines, a 6.1 L (370) and a 7.0 L (429) V8; both engines were variants of the 7.5 L V8 developed for truck use.
+Initially launched with the Caterpillar 3208 and Detroit Diesel 8.2 L V8 engines as options, multiple diesel engines were offered through its production.
 During the late 1980s, the V8 diesels were replaced by inline-6 diesels jointly developed by Ford and New Holland, with the model line ultimately receiving Cummins B-series and C-series diesel inline-6 engines.

 With the exception of powertrain revisions, this generation of the medium-duty F-Series was produced nearly unchanged through its 19-year model run.
 For 1984, the grille was revised, replacing the "FORD" lettering with the Ford Blue Oval emblem (among the final Ford vehicles receiving the change).
 For 1995, the tilting hood was restyled with a new grille and turn signals (the interior of the cab remained nearly unchanged from 1980).